Jebet812/Git/Git Notes/README.md

 Features in GitHub include issues, discussions, notifications, pull requests, labels, actions, folks, projects.

 ### Git commands
-``git status:`` lets one see which changes are currently being tracked by Git so one can decide whether to ask Git to take another snapshot.
+- ``git status:`` this command lets one see which changes are currently being tracked by Git so one can decide whether to ask Git to take another snapshot.
+- ``git add:`` this command is used to let Git know it needs to start keeping track of changes in certain files. </br>
+Use ``git add`` is used to track all changes on files listed Git when you run the ``git status`` command in both the untracked and the modified section.
-``
+- ``